tarwn/lessthandot-hugo/blogs/content/posts/2013-01-20-multidocument-updates-with-mongodb.md

 <pre>{ "_id" : ObjectId("50fc234dfda7317c756fb846"), "name" : "Denis", "age" : 20 }
 { "_id" : ObjectId("50fc234dfda7317c756fb847"), "name" : "Denis", "age" : 30 }</pre>

 Where is the the document with the name Denis for which I changed the age to 40?
-Let&#8217;s bring back all documents in this collection to find out
+Let's bring back all documents in this collection to find out

 <pre>db.Indexing.find()</pre>